 Dates: 18–21 June (Stationary Residency)

-Location: Vienna, along the Danube
+Location: Badeschiff, Vienna, in the banks of the Danube

 Across Europe, rivers have long been sites of life, myth, and governance.